santhoshpkumar/interactive-code-test/README.md

 ### `yarn docker-stop`

-If you use docker-star then please remember to call docerk-stop to bring down the container.
+If you use docker-star then please remember to call docker-stop to bring down the container.
 Failure to do so will result in unable to launch again and must stop/kill the continer instance using docker commands.

+### Unit tests

 ### `yarn test:watch`